AnyBody/ammr/Docs/Creating_model_from_scratch.rst

 **STEP 2**

 Link a ``libdef.any`` file to specify the AMMR directories that you wish to import the human model from.
-If instructions from the `previous chapter <Installation.html>`__ were exactly followed, the file path typed below should work.
+If instructions for installing the Demo AMMR in the `previous chapter <Installation.html>`__ were exactly followed, the file path typed below should work.
 Otherwise, make the necessary changes.

-.. todo:: I cannot pinpoint any tutorial which says that you need to include your human model, either directly or indirectly in a study. - AG

 .. code-block:: AnyScriptDoc
     :emphasize-lines: 1